tklynsma/dns/documentation.md

 ## Cache
 For efficient lookup the cache is implemented as a dictionary; with domain names as keys and lists of resource records as values.
 The cachefile is read from and stored on disk using _json_ format.
 The cache is also guarded against concurrent access.

 To remove expired records a timestamp is associated with each resource record.
-Expired resource records are removed from the cache if the following function returns _false_:
+Expired resource records are removed from the cache if the following condition is _false_:

 ```
 self.timestamp + self.ttl > time.time()
 ```

 When the cache file is first initialized _all_ resource records for which this condition does not hold are filtered from the cache.
-Thereafter this condition is only checked
+Thereafter this condition is only checked when doing a lookup: all resource records for _dname_ for which the condition does not hold are filtered from the cache before returning the result.

 ## Name server
 ...